-Notably, we observed that the amount of Co intercalation strongly influences the presence of the $\beta$-feature.
-Fig.~\ref{fig4}(a) shows the ARPES intensity plot of Co$_{0.22}$TaS$_2$.
-The measured band structure and Fermi surface resemble almost a rigid-band-shifted 2H-TaS$_2$ band structure without the $\beta$-feature.
-By changing incident photon energy from 57 to 90~eV, in Fig.~\ref{fig4}(b) we reconstructed the Fermi surface map along the $k_z$-direction.
-It shows a quasi-2D character with a small modulation, though no $\beta$-feature was observed within the experimental photon energy range.
-The central Fermi surface $\alpha$, around the $\mathrm{\Gamma}$ point, is observed at $k_x$ $\sim$ 0.5 \AA$^{-1}$ very close to the one in 2H-TaS$_2$ \cite{Camerano2025} indicating a much smaller band shift compared to the 33\% intercalated compound and suggesting even lower charge transfer.
 The same indication comes from the magnetic moment of Co$_{1/3}$TaS$_2$ compared to Co$_{0.22}$TaS$_2$.
 Co$_{1/3}$TaS$_2$ exhibits an effective magnetic moment of $\sim 3.3\,\mu_B$ similar to Co$_{1/3}$NbS$_2$ \cite{Popcevic2023}.
 Despite being reduced compared to the spin-only value $\mu_\mathrm{eff} = 3.87\,\mu_B$ for $S=3/2$, this moment is fully consistent with a $\mathrm{Co}^{2+}$ configuration once hybridization with the conduction band is taken into account, as demonstrated by DFT calculations \cite{Popcevic2023, Utsumi2024}.
 The underdoped compound Co$_{0.22}$TaS$_2$ exhibits an effective magnetic moment of $\sim 2.6\,\mu_B$ obtained from the Curie-Weiss fit, close to the spin-only value $2.83\,\mu_B$ for $S=1$, indicating a reduced effective spin state, consistent with a lower charge transfer.